nicholasayam/Digital-CV/README.md

 ***

 ## 📌 On The Side (Co-Curricular Activities)
+- **Case writer, Meet-The-People Session *(2025)***
+ 	- Partnering with the volunteers at my local resident grassroots as a case writer for the citizens in my neighbourhood.
+This experience had allowed me to not only interact with my community, and transfer my analytical writing skills to each case, but also find avenues at which the resident's concerns can be alleviated.
+As of the upcoming summer break, I will be dedicating time every week to engage those in need of such support.

 - **Volunteer, NUS Law Flag Day (Community Service) *(2024)***
  	- Partnering with CARE SG, the flag division went out to raise funds throughout Singapore to empower vulnerable youth to find their direction, hope and success.
   	- Beyond raising funds, we assisted in CARE SG to bring fun activities to engage with the youth at Bedok Green Secondary School.